2025 Mexico City Grand Prix

 The 2025 Mexico City Grand Prix (officially known as the Formula 1 Gran Premio de la Ciudad de México 2025) was a Formula One motor race that was held on 26 October 2025 at the Autódromo Hermanos Rodríguez in Mexico City, Mexico.
 It was the twentieth round of the 2025 Formula One World Championship.
-Lando Norris (McLaren) converted pole position into a win, giving his team their first victory in Mexico since 1989.
-Championship leader and teammate Oscar Piastri finished in fifth, allowing Norris to take the lead of the Drivers' Championship, the first time he led it since the season's fourth round, the Bahrain Grand Prix.
-Charles Leclerc (Ferrari) and Max Verstappen (Red Bull) rounded out the podium; Oliver Bearman recorded a joint-best finish for Haas in fourth, matching Romain Grosjean's result at the 2018 Austrian Grand Prix.
+McLaren driver Lando Norris converted pole position into a win, giving his team their first victory in Mexico since 1989.
+Charles Leclerc and Max Verstappen (driving for Ferrari and Red Bull respectively) rounded out the podium.

+The result elevated Norris to the lead in the Drivers' Championship, for the first time since the 2025 Bahrain Grand Prix, one point ahead of his teammate Oscar Piastri, who finished fifth.
+Verstappen remained third, 36 points behind championship leader Norris.
+In the Constructors' Championship, McLaren moved to 713 points.
+Ferrari overtook Mercedes in the battle for second place by one point, with 356 and 355 points respectively, with Red Bull in fourth, ten points behind Ferrari.

 Background

 The event was held at the Autódromo Hermanos Rodríguez in Mexico City for the 25th time in the circuit's history, having previously held twenty editions of the Mexican Grand Prix, across the weekend of 24–26 October.
 The Grand Prix was the twentieth round of the 2025 Formula One World Championship and the fifth held under the name of the Mexico City Grand Prix, having previously been titled the Mexican Grand Prix.